 - Les Brumes du Coude is a quaint French-inspired café with a constantly changing menu and an impressive wine list.

 Where to Stay in Moncton

-Get out your Marriot-Bonvoy loyalty card because we recommend booking your Moncton stay at the Delta Hotel Beausejour.
+Get out your Marriott-Bonvoy loyalty card because we recommend booking your Moncton stay at the Delta Hotel Beausejour.
 This hotel is located right in the heart of downtown Moncton and features a full-service spa, indoor pool, and fitness center.
-The Delta Hotels are just excellent hotels that consistently offer a great product and good night’s rest.
+Delta Hotels are excellent hotels that consistently offer a great product and a good night’s rest.

 East Coast Canada Road Trip: Nova Scotia Itinerary

-Nova Scotia is a beautiful part of the world, and its odd mix of Celtic and French cultural traditions make it an interesting place for travel.
+Nova Scotia is a beautiful part of the world, and its odd mix of Celtic and French cultural traditions makes it an interesting place to travel.

 Halifax is the provincial capital city of Nova Scotia, known primarily for its maritime history.
-There is so much to do, see, and eat in Halifax, it was hard to pick favorites, but here they are:
+There is so much to do, see, and eat in Halifax that it was hard to pick favourites, but here they are:

 - Halifax Seaport Farmers Market: This farmer’s market has been around since 1750, making it the oldest market in North America!
 It isn’t always held at the same place, so make sure to check the website to see where it’s being hosted.